Personal Engagement, Professional Enrichment

 Leadership Johnson County will cultivate and develop informed and involved citizens working to make our community better.

-The LJC program began 25 years ago when a group of community representatives saw a need to develop leaders who could nurture visions and build consensus for our county’s future.
+The LJC program began in 1994 when a group of community representatives saw a need to develop leaders who could nurture visions and build consensus for our county’s future.
 Johnson County, just south of Indianapolis, was then (and continues to be) one of Indiana’s fastest-growing and changing communities.

 They asked: Who would lead and manage change, and how would they do it for the greater good?